dashingsoft/pyarmor/docs/pack-obfuscated-scripts.rst

 by ``--include-modules NAMES``::

     cd dist/obf
-    cxfreeze --target-dir=dist --include-namex=queens hello.py
+    cxfreeze --target-dir=dist --include-modules=queens hello.py

-Update ``dist/obf/python34.zip``, merge those files only in ``dist/python34.zip``.
-Because the obfuscated scripts in the former, all the other dependencies in the latter.
+Update ``dist/obf/python34.zip``, which only includes the obfuscated scripts, merge all the dependenices files from ``dist/python34.zip`` into it.

 Copy all the files to final output::